Ramblin' Jack Elliott: Life and career

-Elliott appeared in Dylan's 1975-1976 Rolling Thunder Revue concert tour, and played "Longheno de Castro" in Dylan's movie Renaldo and Clara accompanied by guitarist Arlen Roth.
-In the movie, he sings the song "South Coast" by Lillian Bos Ross and Sam Eskin, from whose lyric the character's name is derived.
+Elliott appeared in Dylan's 1975–1976 Rolling Thunder Revue concert tour, and played "Longheno de Castro" in Dylan's movie Renaldo and Clara accompanied by guitarist Arlen Roth.
+In the movie, he sings the song "South Coast" by Lillian Bos Ross and Sam Eskin, whose lyric the character's name is derived from.

 Elliott also appears briefly in the 1983 film Breathless, starring Richard Gere and directed by Jim McBride.

-Elliott plays guitar in both a traditional flatpicking style and a traditional fingerpicking style, depending on the song, which he matches with his laconic, humorous storytelling, often accompanying himself on harmonica.
-His singing has a strained, nasal quality which the young Bob Dylan emulated.
-His repertoire includes American traditional music from various genres, including country, blues, bluegrass and folk.
+Elliott plays guitar in both traditional flatpicking and fingerpicking styles, depending on the song, which he matches with his laconic, humorous storytelling, sometimes accompanying himself on harmonica.
+His singing has a strained, nasal quality, which young Bob Dylan copies.
+His repertoire includes traditional American music from various genres, including country, blues, bluegrass and folk.

-Elliott's nickname comes not from his traveling habits, but rather the countless stories he relates before answering the simplest of questions.
+Elliott's nickname comes not from his traveling habits but rather from the countless stories he relates before answering the simplest of questions.
 Folk singer Odetta claimed that her mother gave him the name, remarking, "Oh, Jack Elliott, yeah, he can sure ramble on!"

-His authenticity as a folksy, down-to-earth country boy, despite being a Jewish doctor's son from Brooklyn, and his disdain for other folk singers, were parodied by the Folksmen (Christopher Guest, Michael McKean, and Harry Shearer) in the satirical documentary A Mighty Wind in the name of their "hit" album Ramblin'.
-A Mighty Wind also referred to a former member of the New Main Street Singers, Ramblin' Sandy Pitnick, a somewhat geeky-looking white man in a cowboy hat, apparently in parody of Elliott.
+His image as a folksy, down-to-earth country boy, despite being a Jewish doctor's son from Brooklyn, and his disdain for other folk singers, were parodied in the fictional documentary A Mighty Wind in the character of a former member of the New Main Street Singers, Ramblin' Sandy Pitnick, a somewhat geeky-looking white man in a cowboy hat.
+The film's central band of folksingers, the Folksmen (Christopher Guest, Michael McKean, and Harry Shearer), are said to have scored a hit album called Ramblin'.

-Elliott's first recording in many years, South Coast, earned him his first Grammy Award in 1995.
+In 1995, Elliott's first recording in many years, South Coast, earned him his first Grammy Award.
 He was awarded the National Medal of Arts in 1998.

-His long career and strained relationship with his daughter Aiyana were chronicled in her 2000 film documentary, The Ballad of Ramblin' Jack.
+His long career and strained relationship with his daughter Aiyana was chronicled in her 2000 film documentary, The Ballad of Ramblin' Jack.

 At the age of 75, he changed labels and released I Stand Alone on the ANTI- label, with an assortment of guest backup players including members of Wilco, X, and the Red Hot Chili Peppers.
 The album was produced by Ian Brennan.
-Jack said his intention was to title the album Not for the Tourists, because it was recorded partially in response to his daughter's request for songs he loved but never played in concert.
+Elliott said his intention was to title the album Not for the Tourists, because it was recorded partially in response to his daughter's request for songs he loved but never played in concert.
 When asked why he did not, he told her, "These songs are not for the tourists."

-In 2012 he was featured on the song "Double Lifetime" on the album Older Than My Old Man Now by Loudon Wainwright III.
+In 2012, he was featured on the song "Double Lifetime" on the album Older Than My Old Man Now by Loudon Wainwright III.

 Elliott appeared with the Ramblin' Jackernacle Choir, adding vocals, yodels, hollers, to Bob Weir's 2016 solo album Blue Mountain, on the track "Ki-Yi Bossie".